shahnazumer/AI_RESEARCHER/README.md

 ⚠️ Notes

-Requires a valid Google Generative AI API Key
+Requires a valid Google Generative AI API Key.

-Tectonic must be installed for LaTeX → PDF rendering
+Tectonic must be installed for LaTeX → PDF rendering.

-Intended for research and educational purposes only
+Intended for research and educational purposes only.

 📜 License

 MIT License – free to use and modify.

-✨ With this assistant, you can go from idea → literature review → paper → PDF in one seamless workflow.
+✨ With this assistant, you can go from idea → literature review → paper draft → polished PDF.